“Where will I go?”

 The long term care workforce needs to be strengthened as more and more people head into those golden years.
 As a long term care traveler, you are offering your time and skills to families who really need the support.

-So, where will you go?
-That’s the serious question we should all be asking, whether we’re working in long term care or not.
 We will all age, and long term care is in the minds of everyone’s future, regardless.
 We all deserve the opportunity to live our golden years without worry, in a community we’re comfortable in.

 The need for a long term care workforce in rural areas will not change and neither will the desire for a facility close to home where one can live out their remaining years with care and comfort.
 That’s a big demand, but it’s a necessary one we need to address.